mljs/spectra-processing/README.md

 [![Test coverage][codecov-image]][codecov-url]
 [![npm download][download-image]][download-url]

 Various method to process spectra.
-There are sorted in 3 categories:
+There are sorted in 4 categories:

 * array : functions that apply on a 1D array
 * xy : functions that apply on an object `{x: [], y:[]}`
 * xreim: functions that apply on an object `{x: [], re:[], im:[]}`
 * reim: functions that apply on an object `{re: [], im:[]}`

+There will be probably more categories related to 2D spectra

 ## Installation